Pay-per-click: History

 Among PPC providers, Google Ads (formerly Google AdWords), Microsoft adCenter and Yahoo!
 Search Marketing had been the three largest network operators, all three operating under a bid-based model.
-For example, in the year 2014, PPC(AdWords) or online advertising contributed approximately US$45 billion of the total US$66 billion of Google's annual revenue In 2010, Yahoo and Microsoft launched their combined effort against Google, and Microsoft's Bing began to be the search engine that Yahoo used to provide its search results.
+For example, in the year 2014, PPC (AdWords) or online advertising contributed approximately US$45 billion of the total US$66 billion of Google's annual revenue In 2010, Yahoo and Microsoft launched their combined effort against Google, and Microsoft's Bing began to be the search engine that Yahoo used to provide its search results.
 Since they joined forces, their PPC platform was renamed AdCenter.
-Their combined network of third-party sites that allow AdCenter ads to populate banner and text ads on their site is called BingAds.
+Their combined network of third-party sites that allow AdCenter ads to populate banner and text ads on their site is called Bing Ads.

+In June 2022, Google retired Expanded Text Ads in Google Ads, requiring advertisers to transition to Responsive Search Ads, which use machine learning to automatically test combinations of headlines and descriptions to optimise performance.

+In July 2024, Google Ads made broad match the default keyword match type for new Search campaigns created with a smart bidding strategy, a significant departure from its previous default setting.
+Also in 2024, Google announced it would not proceed with the originally planned deprecation of third-party cookies in Google Chrome, instead allowing users to manage cookie preferences through existing browser privacy settings, preserving a significant data source for PPC targeting.

+In May 2025, Google announced Smart Bidding Exploration, described by the company as its largest update to bidding in over a decade.
+The feature allows advertisers to set flexible return on ad spend (ROAS) targets, enabling Google's AI systems to bid on a wider range of search queries beyond those in an existing campaign's keyword set in order to identify new converting audiences.

 Construction

 Cost-per-click (CPC) is calculated by dividing the advertising cost by the number of clicks generated by an advertisement.
 The basic formula is: